skjghisole/dinobyte-server/README.md

-# nodejs-graphql-with-authentication-server-boilerplate
+# Dinobyte blog server
-This repository is a boilerplate for server creation 🔥

-Welcome to Skjghisole's Server Creation boilerplate 🚀
+Welcome to DinoBytes blog server which was pulled out from Skjghisole's Server Creation Boilerplate 🚀

 ## What's inside? 🤔